MING: A Functional Approach to Learning Molecular Generative Models: MOLECULAR IMPLICIT NEURAL GENERATION

-A key challenge working on function space is to define noise schedule on forward diffusion process, and learn reverse diffusion process within the space.
-For the former, since a function maps domain inputs to signal outputs, in this study, we simplify the problem by only diffusing noises on the output space to get noisy functions.
-Concretely, given a molecular graph $\mathcal{G}_0$, which function evaluation on a topology $\phi_0$ is $s_0 \triangleq \left(\phi_0, z_0, y_0 \right)$, we make the following mild assumption:

-\begin{assumption} The topological information $\phi_0$ remains subtly variant throughout the diffusion process, however, the clean signal output, $y_0$, which resides on the topological location, undergoes diffusion and converges to a normal prior.
+A key challenge is to define noise kernels on the forward diffusion process and estimate data scores for the reverse generative diffusion process within the function space.
+Since the function maps from the input domain to the output-signal space, we thus simplify the problem by only diffusing noises on the output-signal space to get noisy functions.
+Concretely, given a molecular graph $\mathcal{G}_0$, which function evaluation on a topology $\phi_0$ is $s_0 \triangleq \left(\phi_0, z_0, y_0 \right)$, we make the mild assumption: \begin{assumption} The topological information $\phi_0$ remains subtly variant throughout the diffusion process.
+However, the clean signal output, $y_0$, which resides on the topological location, undergoes diffusion and converges to a normal prior.
 This process generates a series of noisy molecular function evaluations $s_t \triangleq \left(\phi_0, z_t, y_t\right)$, where $z_t$ is the noisy latent input evolving in response to the diffused signal $y_t$. \end{assumption}